 2020

-• Dilworth asks that the School’s name is not suppressed in connection with court proceedings, so it can discuss its response openly within the School community and with Old Boys
+• Dilworth agrees that the School’s name not be suppressed in connection with court proceedings, so that it can discuss its response openly within the School community including former students.

 • September: Dilworth publicly apologises to Old Boys for historical abuse